- The Washington Times - Saturday, October 18, 2025

 In an embarrassing public relations spectacle for the Obama administration, a group of veterans stormed the barricades of the World War II Memorial in protest of its closure.

-Perhaps more significantly, federal law enforcement officers, including the FBI, U.S. Marshals, and Border Patrol agents, stayed on the job to protect the nation without paychecks during the shutdown.
+Perhaps more significantly, federal law enforcement officers, including the FBI, U.S. Marshals and Border Patrol agents, stayed on the job without pay to protect the nation.

-Mr. Trump, meanwhile, maneuvered funds to keep paychecks flowing for federal agents.
+This time, Mr. Trump maneuvered funds to keep paying federal agents.

 FBI Director Kash Patel said Wednesday that Mr. Trump had “found a way” to pay the bureau’s 1,811 special agents during the shutdown.
-However, Mr. Patel did not disclose how the president found the funds to pay the agents.
+He did not disclose how the president found the funds.

-The FBI Agents Association thanked Mr. Trump for paying the special agents, though it noted the bureau’s civilian employees – including translators, analysts and scientists – are working without pay.
+The FBI Agents Association thanked Mr. Trump for paying the special agents, though it noted that the bureau’s civilian employees — including translators, analysts and scientists — were working without pay.

 Advertisement

 Mr. Trump also redirected $300 million of tariff revenue to a food aid program that helps 6 million low-income women and children.
-The move will keep afloat the Supplemental Nutrition Assistance Program for Women, Infants and Children (WIC), which was in danger of running out of money because of the shutdown.
-It also prevents states and local governments from having to step in and cover the program and be reimbursed by the federal government later.
+The move will keep afloat the Supplemental Nutrition Assistance Program for Women, Infants and Children, which was in danger of running out of money because of the shutdown.
+It also prevents states and local governments from having to step in and cover the program and wait for federal reimbursement.

-Mr. Trump directed the Pentagon to use “all available funds” to ensure active duty U.S. troops are getting paid during the shutdown, a maneuver he did not enact with any other agency.
+Mr. Trump directed the Pentagon to use “all available funds” to ensure active-duty U.S. troops are paid during the shutdown.
+He did not enact the maneuver with any other agency.

 Under the directive, Pentagon chief Pete Hegseth was instructed to use any unspent funds appropriated by Congress to pay military personnel.

 So far, the moves have been politically popular.
-House Minority Leader Hakeem Jeffries, New York Democrat, said Tuesday he supported paying military members during the shutdown, and House Speaker Mike Johnson, Louisiana Republican, dared Democrats to stop the president from doing so.
+House Minority Leader Hakeem Jeffries, New York Democrat, said Tuesday that he supported paying military members during the shutdown.
+House Speaker Mike Johnson, Louisiana Republican, dared Democrats to stop the president from doing so.

 Advertisement

-Outside of the beltway, political analysts say the moves have helped safeguard the president from any potential political backlash.
+Outside the Beltway, political analysts say the moves have helped safeguard the president from political backlash.

-In Oklahoma, which has the 14th-highest number of federal workers in the country, the shutdown hasn’t altered the political calculus in the deeply red state.
+In Oklahoma, a deeply conservative state with the 14th-highest number of federal workers, the shutdown hasn’t altered the political calculus.

-Pat McFerron, co-founder of CMA Strategies, a polling and campaign consulting group, said some of Oklahoma’s 18,737 military members and their families may be unaware of the political maneuvering to get their paychecks.
+Pat McFerron, co-founder of CMA Strategies, a polling and campaign consulting group, said some of Oklahoma’s 18,737 military members and their families may be unaware of the political maneuvering to continue their paychecks.

 “Voters may not know these changes are happening.
 The absence of a loss of a paycheck will keep the issue from being elevated,” he said.